Zoophish/planetset-docs/docs/index.md

 - **New:** Overhauled [water system](water.md): water is now created and controlled through the [water bodies](water.md) panel.
 - **New:** New realistic water shader with volumetric coloring, ripples, foam and [more](water.md).
-- **New:** Oceans are now displaceable micropolygon surfaces like terrain.
+- **New:** Oceans are now displaceable micro-polygon surfaces like terrain.
 - **New:** Can convert your own objects to water bodies.
 Read more [here](water.md#user-water-bodies).
 - **New:** The dice rate setting is now in units of facets per pixel so that the subdivision can be precisely controlled.
 Read more [here](planet.md#dicing-rate).
 - **New:** There are now two dicing rate settings for the viewport and render modes.
 This allows the rendering of higher dicing rates in Cycles without affecting the viewport.